There are now seven girls flag football teams in the Herald-News area. Here’s an in-depth look at what to expect this season.

 Key newcomers: Peyton Williams, so., LB; Estefania Garcia, jr., S; Delilah Carli, sr., WR; Alynah Barin, fr., WR; Adalyn Wichert, jr., WR/CB

-Worth noting: No team in the area did better last season than Romeoville.
-That’s not just because of limited teams, either.
+Worth noting: No team in the area was better last season than Romeoville.
+That’s not just because of having limited teams, either.
 The Spartans were regional champions and sectional semifinalists while also boasting one of the best players in the state in Cadet.
-Cadet was an All-State receiver and the Herald-News Player of the Year after compiling 2,317 all-purpose yards and 38 total touchdowns.
+Cadet was an All-State receiver and the Herald-News Girls Flag Football Player of the Year after compiling 2,317 all-purpose yards and 38 total touchdowns.
 Just having her back would be huge, but Romeoville has even more reason to be excited.
-Jarmus was an All-State selection at QB after putting together 2,496 yards and44 TDs with a 65.8% completion percentage.
+Jarmus was an All-State selection at QB after compiling 2,496 yards and 44 TDs with a 65.8% completion percentage.
 Pina added 10 interceptions, three of which she ran back for scores.
-All of that is to say Romeoville should be in position to do just as well this season as last, if not better.
+All of that says Romeoville should be in a position to do as well or better this season.

 Editor’s note: Preview information was not received for Plainfield Central.